EverydayDesignStudio/guides/setup-raspberry-pi.md

 4. It should connect and you will be able to see the desktop of the RPi on your laptop.

+#### Connecting to Pi over Cloud (on VNC)
+Follow [this](https://lifehacker.com/how-to-control-a-raspberry-pi-remotely-from-anywhere-in-1792892937) instruction to create a VNC cloud account and list devices under the account to get cloud access to Pi from anywhere.

 ---

 ### Programs to Install